 The minimum deposit for a Secured Credit Card would differ from bank to bank.
 You can get in touch with your bank’s credit card customer care support to enquire about the minimum deposit required for getting one.

 Yes.
 If you make the payments on your Secured Credit Card on time, you can improve your credit score eventually

 Secured credit card is issued against a collateral.
 The deposits are generally cash deposits, FDs, or other assets.
 The type of acceptable collateral for a Secured Credit Card could differ from one bank to another.
 If you can provide the necessary collateral accepted by the bank, you can qualify for a secured credit card.

-You can improve your credit score with a secured credit card.
-Alternatively, if your credit card issuer sees that you have been regular with your credit card payments and have achieved a respectable credit score, and meet all the credit card eligibility criteria, you can request your credit card issuer to convert your Secured Credit Card to a regular credit card.
+If your credit card issuer sees that you have been regular with your credit card payments and have achieved a respectable credit score, and meet all the credit card eligibility criteria, you can request your credit card issuer to convert your Secured Credit Card to a regular credit card.

 Yes.
 Secured credit cards work in the same way as regular credit cards.
 Therefore, failing to clear off all the outstanding dues before the due date may lead to interest being levied on the unpaid outstanding amount.
-The rate of interest applicable for a secured credit card, however, is dependent on the type of card you avail.
+The rate of interest applicable for a secured credit card, however, is dependent on the type of card you get.

 This limit is decided on the basis of the collateral provided against it.
 Hence, it is important that you make your credit card bill payments on time, as any default on payment can lead to the amount being deducted from the collateral.

 A secured credit card is accepted at all online and offline stores, fuel stations, supermarkets, restaurants, hotels, and so on.
 You can use it as a regular credit card at every Point of Sales (POS) system.